Category: Standard Operating Procedures

 Technical documentation describes software and IT infrastructure, product specifications and requirements, development processes and so on.
 Technical documentation isn’t just limited to your engineers and may be accessed by product teams, support teams, and more.

-HR documentation is any documentation published by your HR team, from onboarding materials, company policies, and training materials to employee handbooks.
+HR documentation is any documentation published by your HR team, from onboarding documentation, company policies, and training materials to employee handbooks.
 HR documentation often needs to be available for everyone in the company to access when they need to understand company policy.

 Internal documentation has many benefits for companies looking to upgrade their knowledge.